hedlx/machuchu/README.md

 ----------
 1. Run machuchu.
 2. Click a "Load" button and choose a shader file (.f).
 3. Use W,A,S,D keys to pan a view, period and comma keys to zoom.
-Press Esc to quit, P to pause and R to reload the file.
+Press Esc to quit, P to pause and F to toggle a panel.
 4. If the shader's code is changed during run, it will be reloaded automatically.